 Email: bjm279@cornell.edu

-She returns to Cornell after three years.
-Previously she worked at Weill Cornell Medicine as an administrative assistant in the Department of Surgery, Vascular and Endovascular.
-Prior to joining WCM in 2022, Brenda also worked at Cold Spring Harbor Laboratory.
+Brenda DeWitt is the administrative assistant of the Center for Technology Licensing at Weill Cornell Medicine.
+She supports the New York City team with all administrative tasks including office operations and procedures, scheduling and correspondence.
+She returns to Weill Cornell Medicine after three years.
+Previously, she worked at Weill Cornell Medicine as an administrative assistant in the Department of Surgery’s Division of Vascular and Endovascular Surgery.
+Prior to joining Weill Cornell Medicine Enterprise Innovation in 2022, Ms. DeWitt also worked at Cold Spring Harbor Laboratory.